 Click on the symbol located on the right of the Status to see all filter options.

-By default the list of alerts is showing all alerts that are active and that require user attention.
+By default the list of alerts is showing all alerts that are open and that require user attention.
 This includes the alerts with the following status: New, Under Investigation, Field Work and Open (all status except Closed).
 Once an alert is closed, it will be hidden from the default view list, and the user will need to check the “Closed” status from the status table available and located on the right side.
 The user can also search for specific alerts in the list based on one or more selected status.

 Click on the symbol located on the right of the Category to see all filter options.